 Ripley Green, claimed to be the largest in England, covers 67.5 acres.
 It survived the last great land enclosure in 1815, largely because of the grazing rights attached to many Ripley properties and is now protected as an open space.
 It is the venue for many events throughout the year including the Ripley Farmers’ Market (second Saturday of each month), the Ripley Event in July and of course the annual Bonfire and Firework celebrations in October.

-Also to be found on the green is Ripley Cricket Club, now 252 years old which makes it one of the oldest cricket clubs in the world and also a great supporter of the Ripley Bonfire.
+Also to be found on the green is Ripley Cricket Club, now well over 250 years old which makes it one of the oldest cricket clubs in the world and also a great supporter of the Ripley Bonfire.

 Further information about Ripley can be found at the following sites: